vankor/self-driving-car/CarND-Vehicle-detection/README.md

 Also you can see video with features extracted for YUV color space [link to my video result (yuv colorspace)](./project_video_processed_yuv.mp4)

-#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. Flase positive filtering and smoothing

 Positions of positive detections were marked with rectangles in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions. `scipy.ndimage.measurements.label()` was being used to identify individual blobs in the heatmap.
+From the positive detections heatmap was created and then thresholded to identify vehicle positions. `scipy.ndimage.measurements.label()` was being used to identify individual blobs in the heatmap.
 There is assumed that each blob corresponds to a vehicle.
 To obtain shape of rectangle bounding boxes were constructed for the area of each blob detected.

+Also for more robust moving of vehicle related rectangles there was implemented smoothing so that previously detected positions are taken into account while current detection.

 ### Here are corresponding heatmaps for frames demonstrated above: